 Introduction to Autoimmune Diseases

 Autoimmune Diseases are characterized by a loss of tolerance to self-antigens leading to a chronic immune response, often with inflammation and tissue damage.
 The loss of self-tolerance can lead to the involvement of many organ systems and a wide variety of symptoms.
 Currently, more than 100 different autoimmune diseases have been identified and affect about 7-9% of the population.
-Although many of the autoimmune diseases primarily affect young and middle-aged women, autoimmune diseases are a frequent cause of severe morbidity in other demographics as well, and the prevalence and management of autoimmune diseases are an important health problem.

 Many factors contribute to the development of autoimmune diseases, and these diseases result from a complex interplay of genomic, epigenetic, environmental, and gender-specific factors.
 Autoimmune diseases are frequently driven by interactions of genetic predisposition, exposure to infectious agents including bacterial, viral and parasitic agents, and dysbiosis leading to defective immune signaling and activation.
 In addition to the interaction of genetic, environmental, and infectious contributions, shifts in microbial communities over-representing pathogenic bacteria may contribute to changes in immune function, development of autoimmune diseases, and disease progression.
-Actions taken to control or restore the homeostasis of both the immune and the microbial systems may help to prevent or reverse the development or progression of autoimmune diseases.
+So Actions taken to control or restore the homeostasis of both the immune and the microbial systems may help to prevent or reverse the development or progression of autoimmune diseases.

 Common Autoimmune Diseases

-Systemic lupus erythematosus (SLE) is a chronic autoimmune disease characterized by the presence of circulating autoantibodies (autoAb).
-This disease can generate a vast variety of clinical symptoms including skin lesions, arthritis, and although less common, life-threatening complications such as nephritis, neurological involvement (for instance, seizures), and hematological abnormalities.
+Systemic lupus erythematosus (SLE) disease can generate a vast variety of clinical.The symptoms including skin lesions, arthritis, and although less common, life-threatening complications such as nephritis, neurological involvement (for instance, seizures), and hematological abnormalities.
 Rheumatoid arthritis is a chronic, progressive, disabling, and often destructively deforming systemic disorder that frequently involves the synovial membrane and articular structures.
-It is considered an autoimmune disorder as well as a chronic inflammatory disease.
 The disease appears to result in part from an interaction between genetic and environmental factors.

-Multiple sclerosis (MS) is a chronic, often progressive disease marked by low levels of certain types of leukocytes and damage to the protective covering of the nerves, resulting in a wide range of neurological symptoms.
-In celiac disease, a permanent intolerance to gluten in food, is an autoimmune disorder where the immune system responds to essential components of gluten that results in the destruction of specific cells protecting the lining of the small intestine.
+Multiple sclerosis (MS) is a chronic.
+Often progressive disease marked by low levels of certain types of leukocytes and damage to the protective covering of the nerves.
+Resulting in a wide range of neurological symptoms.
+In celiac disease, a permanent intolerance to gluten in food, is an autoimmune disorder.
+Where the immune system responds to essential components of gluten that results in the destruction of specific cells protecting the lining of the small intestine.
 The treatment for this disease is a lifelong elimination of gluten from the diet.
 Whipple’s disease is a chronically progressive systemic infection of obscure etiology, involving usually the small intestine, and less frequently the lymph nodes, heart, lungs, brain, liver, the articular synovium, and the eye.
 There may be a mild malabsorption syndrome.

 Rheumatoid Arthritis

-Rheumatoid arthritis is a systemic autoimmune disease of unknown origin that exhibits chronic relentless and symmetrical inflammation of the peripheral joints.
+Rheumatoid arthritis is a systemic autoimmune disease of unknown origin.
+That exhibits chronic relentless and symmetrical inflammation of the peripheral joints.
 It often leads to the destruction of cartilage and bone, resulting in joint malformation and even ankylosing.
 If managed inadequately, it can pose life-threatening challenges.
 It occurs in all races with a higher proportion being females of childbearing age (3:1 female to male ratio).
 The disease usually has an insidious onset, presenting with symmetric involvement of the small and large joints.
 The classical clinical manifestations include joint swelling, warmth, and reduced range of motion, averaging a duration of 3 weeks.

 Systemic Lupus Erythematosus